Current status and prospects of light bino-higgsino dark matter in natural SUSY: Conclusion

 \section{Conclusion}

-We have examined the light bino–higgsino dark matter scenario in the framework of natural SUSY, motivated by both electroweak naturalness and the latest experimental results.
-Requiring $\Delta_{\rm EW} < 30$ restricts the higgsino mass parameter to $|\mu| \in [100,350]$ GeV, while we extended the bino mass to $M_1 \in [10,350]$ GeV.
+We have examined the light bino--higgsino dark matter scenario in the framework of natural SUSY, motivated by both electroweak naturalness and the latest experimental results.
+Requiring $\Delta_{\mathrm{EW}} < 30$ restricts the higgsino mass parameter to $|\mu| \in [100,350]$~GeV, while we extended the bino mass to $M_1 \in [10,350]$~GeV.
 After imposing constraints from Higgs data, rare $B$ decays, LEP limits, direct detection searches, and the observed relic density, we find that only a small fraction of the parameter space remains viable.
-In particular, the neutralino relic density is always well below the Planck value, contributing at most $\sim 2\%$ of the total dark matter abundance.
+In particular, the neutralino relic density is always well below the Planck value, contributing at most $\sim$2\% of the total dark matter abundance.

-Our analysis shows that current 13 TeV LHC electroweakino searches already exclude part of the parameter space, while the future HL-LHC with 3000 fb$^{-1}$ luminosity will be able to probe the remaining region.
+Our analysis shows that current 13 TeV LHC electroweakino searches already exclude part of the parameter space, while the future HL-LHC with 3000 fb$^{-1}$ luminosity will be able to probe the remaining region under the imposed $\Delta_{EW}<30$ naturalness condition and the chosen scan range.
 Direct detection experiments such as LZ have already reached strong sensitivity, and future improvements may probe most of the surviving points, except for those lying below the neutrino floor.
 Moreover, in this scenario, the electroweakino contribution to the muon $g-2$ is of order $10^{-11}$, consistent with the latest Fermilab measurement and its reduced discrepancy with the Standard Model prediction.